Mortgage Broker vs Bank?

 Should you step into the mortgage ring on your lonesome, make sure your credit knows how to take a jab, or two.
 Each bank lender that you approach for a mortgage approval will pull your credit for an assessment.
 This credit pull is known as a ‘hard inquiry‘.
 Not only can multiple hard inquiries negatively impact your credit score, but it also does not look incredibly attractive to mortgage lenders.
 On the other hand, a Mortgage Broker will usually only need to pull one credit report that is securely transmitted to accredited mortgage lenders.
 Keep things simple.
 Federally regulated lenders

 Federally regulated mortgage lenders must follow prescribed underwriting guidelines.
 These guidelines include rules with respect to employment, income, credit, and debt serviceability.
 If you are a newcomer to Canada, self-employed, or have previous or current credit difficulties, you may not fit into the ever-shrinking bank box.
 DV Capital Corporation provides fast, flexible, and creative financing solutions for clients of all incomer and credit profiles.
 In fact, you may be approved based on sufficient equity even if you have been turned down elsewhere.

-In summary, your Mortgage Broker is motivated to establish and maintain a long-lasting and meaningful relationship with you.
-In addition, the right Mortgage Brokers is not under a sales quota and will prioritize your interests and needs.
+Your Mortgage Broker is motivated to establish and maintain a long-lasting and meaningful relationship with you.
+In addition, your Mortgage Broker has a fiduciary duty to prioritize your interests and financing wellbeing.